 “People come here from all across the Southeast and East Coast for sports tournaments,” Gardner says.

 Meanwhile, Rock Hill Economic Development has worked to reposition the city as a center for knowledge-based jobs, including call centers and other entrepreneurial startups.
-Comporium Communications — one of the city’s largest employers — has created a Gigabyte District allowing for faster internet speeds, and plans have been laid out to redevelop a vacant and obsolete piece of real estate that connects Winthrop University and downtown Rock Hill into a University Center.
-This University Center will include new knowledge-based businesses, restaurants, meeting places, entertainment centers, and retail shops, and revitalize historic former textile plants and mills.
+Comporium Communications — one of the city’s largest employers — has created a Gigabyte District allowing for faster internet speeds, and plans have been laid to redevelop a vacant and obsolete piece of real estate that connects Winthrop University and downtown Rock Hill into a University Center.
+This University Center will include new knowledge-based businesses, restaurants, meeting places, entertainment centers, and retail shops with the aim of revitalizing the historic former textile plants and mills.

 Renderings of the proposed Knowledge Park development courtesy of Family Trust Federal Credit Union.